Christian Ponder: San Francisco 49ers

 On August 16, 2016, Ponder signed with the San Francisco 49ers on a one-year deal following a season-ending injury to Thad Lewis and the unknown health status of Colin Kaepernick.
 The contract was worth $800,000 and included no signing bonus or guarantees.
 Ponder had previously worked out for the Cardinals just days before the 49ers called him.
 After signing with the 49ers, Ponder's wife revealed on her Instagram account that Ponder had previously turned down other NFL jobs for the sake of his family.

 On October 7, 2016, it was reported that after bad play by starting quarterback Blaine Gabbert, several teammates believed Ponder should start.
 Ponder was active as the backup quarterback for the final three games of the season, as backup to Colin Kaepernick, who took over for Gabbert.
 Ponder did not make an appearance in any of the games.
 Head Coach Chip Kelly said Ponder's performance in practice led to him being in uniform.

 Throughout the season, there was speculation that teammates and some members of the front office wanted Ponder to play.
 Ponder's contract was not renewed following the firing of General Manager Trent Baalke.

+Ponder attempted a comeback to play in the NFL under the tutelage of QB guru Brian Gottlieb, but he did not sign to another team after San Francisco.